-Gateway at Caribbean Marina
+Gateway at Caribbean Marina 2007

-Nassau.
+This marina and the surrounding resort are on the south shore of New Providence in the Bahamas, near Nassau.
 These two six story buildings form the entrance to the northeast corner of the marina basin.
 Two story colonnades surround a small piano shaped park.
 The lobbies are integrated into the colonnades.
 There are twenty large apartments in the two buildings, ranging from two to five bedrooms.
 Units are typically afforded outdoor terraces.
 Upper apartments are two story units, with roof terraces.